chriskokc/password-generator/README.md

 there you go!
 Your password manager would pick it up for you.
 So, next time you do not need to use any of the forget password to reset it.

-The UI elements including window, canvas, image, labels and buttons of the app are built by using tkinter module.
+The UI elements including window widget, canvas widget, entry widgets, image, labels and buttons of the app are built by using the tkinter module.